typedb/typedb-docs/12-comparisons/02-graph-databases-and-grakn.md

 full-time-employment sub employment;
 ```

-As relations in a graph database cannot have multiple labels, the same approach using multiple labels used above for nodes wouldn't work for relations.
+As relations in a graph database cannot have multiple labels, the same approach of using multiple labels used above for nodes wouldn't work for relations.
 Instead, for this employment hierarchy example, to retrieve all types of employments, we would need to specify all the labels in the hierarchy.
 In Grakn, we would just ask for the parent relation:

 <div class="tabs dark">